 What's the best Prusa i3 clone?
 The cheapest?
 The largest?
-Read our guide on 27 RepRap Prusa i3 clones and see how they compare to the.
+Read our 2018 guide on the best RepRap Prusa i3 clones and see how they compare to the.

 Did you know that the RepRap Prusa i3 is the most popular 3D printer in the world?
 It’s more widely used than machines made by Ultimaker, Zortrax and other big hitters of the desktop 3D printing world.

 How is this possible?
 Two words: “open” and “source”.

 Developed for the RepRap project by Josef Prusa, the i3 — short for iteration 3 — is a fully open source 3D printer.
 The design of this fused deposition modeling (FDM) 3D printer is versatile, reliable and, crucially for this list, openly available for replication and iteration.
 That and pretty much all of its non-3D printable components (or “vitamins”, in 3D printing parlance) are cheap and easily sourced.